 The European Union Cosmetics Directive requires listing 26 fragrance ingredients separately from the main ingredients.
 Even though we use these ingredients within safe levels (see above, Synthetic Ingredients and Safety), we have adopted this practice to help with consumer safety, business transparency and in the interest of consumer education.

-A lifelong reading and music addict, Richard is heavily influenced by art - namely punk, post-hardcore, synthwave, science fiction and fantasy - in almost every aspect of his daily life.
-He dives headfirst into every interest with passion and a desire for perfection.
+A lifelong reading and music addict, I am heavily influenced by art - namely punk, post-hardcore, synthwave, science fiction and fantasy - in almost every aspect of my life.
+I dive headfirst into every interest with passion and a desire for perfection.